 Audit: FAU_SAS.1

 There are no actions defined to be auditable.

 FAU_SAS.1 Audit storage

+Hierarchical to: No other components.

 FAU_SAS.1.1 The TSF shall provide [assignment: list of subjects] with the capability to store [assignment: list of audit information] in the [assignment: type of persistent memory].

+Dependencies: No dependencies.